henryhobhouse/CV/README.md

 Warwick University - 2001 - 2002

 - Telecommunication and Electronic Engineering
-- Course cancelled at end of first year
+- Course cancelled at the end of first year
 - Sponsored by Marconi PLC whom subsidised the course within Warwick University.
 At end of first year Marconi collapsed and Warwick cancelled the course.